fldsblzs/daily-scripts/README.md

-# ps-scripts
+# daily-scripts

-This project was created to have a single repository for all the utility scripts I create in the future.
-Mostly PowerShell stuff, but anything goes.
+This repository was created as a storage to have a single place for all the utility scripts I use.
+Some of them were created by me, the rest was found on the internet to solve whatever problem I had.
 Feel free to grab something you like.

 ## Structure

 ```
-/terminal
+/windows-terminal
 ...
-Windows Terminal related
+Windows Terminal related stuff
-/utils
+/powershell
 ...
-Utility scripts for my development environment
+Powershell utility scripts to ease the pain of existence
 ```